hyperledger/indy-node/getting-started.md

 The verification key is a 32 byte Ed25519 verification key.
 Ed25519 is a particular [elliptic curve](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography), and is the default signature scheme for Sovrin.

-The verification key has a subtle relationship with the Identifier value a couple lines above it in the CLI output.
+The verification key has a subtle relationship with the DID value a couple lines above it in the CLI output.
-Identifiers in Sovrin are called **DIDs** (**distributed identifiers**).
-These are opaque, unique sequences of bits, like UUIDs or GUIDs.

 There are three options possible for verification key associated with a DID:
 - **Empty.** There is no verkey (verification key) associated with a DID, and the DID is a **NCID** (non-cryptographic identifier).